 During this time period, however, he worked on his book about prominent Southern Californians.
 Here is the picture he chose for SunnyCrest.

 |Sunnycrest in 1912|

 Clara remained in the house until 1919, when she sold the house and retired to Pasadena's Hotel Maryland.
 In 1922, at the urging of many friends, she wrote a biography about her late husband.
-From 1930 on she resided in the Huntington Hotel.
+From 1930 on she resided in the Hotel Huntington.
 She died in 1954.

-Clara sold the house in 1919 to Thomas and Nettie Warner.
-Thomas had just sold his auto steering and transmission parts company of Muncie, Indiana to General Motors, and then he retired to Southern California.
-An auto garage (guest house) had been added out back prior to the purchase.
-Then in 1926 Nettie had the house razed and erected a new structure on the property.
+The 1919 buyers of Sunnycrest were Thomas and Nettie Warner.
+Thomas had recently sold his auto steering and transmission parts company of Muncie, Indiana to General Motors, retiring then to beautiful Southern California.
+By now an auto garage (guest house) had been added out back.
+Then in 1926 Nettie decided to raze the house and erected a new house on the property.
 She and Thomas remained there--he passed away in 1947; she stayed on until her passing in 1962.
 The property was then redeveloped as apartments.
 The former garage appears to be the same one--at some point it appears to have been sold to the property owner to the west.
 No vestige of the former Sunnycrest house remains.